 Participants (n = 72) consisted of staff from Ordnance Survey and the UK Climate Impacts Programme, MSc Climate Change students, PhD students and staff from University of East Anglia.
-All participants were given a briefing document 24 hours before and a consent form at the evaluation.
+All participants were given a briefing document 24 h before and a consent form at the evaluation.
 Opportunity was given for the participants to ask questions before and during the evaluation.
-As well as a map evaluation exercise, participants were asked a variety of background questions on knowledge of geographical information systems (GIS), the UKCP09 data set and preferred learning style to assess which factors influenced the ability to interpret the sonification effectively.
-The evaluation was run in small groups (2-8 participants) with each participant completing the evaluation individually on a computer.
-This was then followed by a recorded semi-structured interview session (~20 minutes) where the participants discussed the effectiveness of the sonification.
+As well as a map evaluation exercise, participants were asked a variety of background questions on knowledge of geographical information systems (GIS), the UKCP09 dataset and preferred learning style to assess which factors influenced the ability to interpret the sonification effectively.
+The evaluation was run in small groups (two to eight participants) with each participant completing the evaluation individually on a computer.
+This was then followed by a recorded semi-structured interview session (20 min) where the participants discussed the effectiveness of the sonification.
 Small groups were preferred because it enabled a more effective discussion and allowed all of the participants to take part (Hopkins, 2007).
-For more details on the evaluation structure and process, see the supplementary documentation on the ASL website1.
+For more details on the evaluation structure and process, see the Supporting information.